08Karthi08/ReceiptStash_HCI584/Dev Guide.md

 # ReceiptStash - Developer's Guide

 ## Overview
 Welcome to the ReceiptStash Developer's Guide!
 This document serves as a comprehensive resource for developers who want to contribute to or understand the inner workings of ReceiptStash.
-It provides an overview of the software, installation (*refer to user guide/README for more details*), deployment instructions, user interaction flow, known issues, and more.
+It provides an overview of the software, installation, deployment instructions, user interaction flow, known issues, and more.
 ## Tasks and Target Users
 * **Task Vignette 1:** Uploading and Scanning Receipts- **User 1:** User wants to digitize their receipts for better organization and easy access.